rrebase/knboard/README.md

 ## Development setup 🛠

-Steps to locally setup development after cloning the project (only tested on MacOS).
+Steps to locally setup development after cloning the project.

 Note: `docker-compose` is currently only used for production.